chartjs/Chart.js/docs/configuration/tooltip.md

 });
 ```

-See `samples/tooltips/line-customTooltips.html` for examples on how to get started.
+See [samples](http://www.chartjs.org/samples/) for examples on how to get started with custom tooltips.

 ## Tooltip Model
 The tooltip model contains parameters that can be used to render the tooltip.